-Each student is assigned a departmental major advisor upon admission to the Graduate College.
+Each student is assigned a departmental advisor upon admission to a Program at the University.
 The student then consults the advisor at least once during each semester and receives approval of courses to be taken for the degree.
-Consultation on all academic concerns should begin with the major advisor.
+Consultation on all academic concerns should begin with the assigned advisor.